SemanticsOS/smc.freeimage/README.txt

 Performance
 ===========

-smc.freeimage with libjpeg-turbo read JPEGs about three times faster than PIL and writes JPEGs more than five times faster.
+smc.freeimage with libjpeg-turbo read JPEGs about three to six times faster than PIL and writes JPEGs more than five times faster.

+JPEG's restart markers are not compatible with libjpeg-turbo's Huffman decoder optimization and reduce performance a lot.
+Please read the section "Restart Makers" on the page http://www.libjpeg-turbo.org/About/Performance for more information.

 Python 2.7.3
 read / write cycles: 300